amakomitchell/image-list-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a code challenge for Vinted.
 It displays an infinite scroll of images gotten from Flickr.
 These images can be added to favorite and saves in local storage.
+The images are gotten from one gallery, with the galleryId.
+If you would like to render a different gallery, browse galleries on https://www.flickr.com/photos/flickr/galleries/ and replace the value of GALLERY_ID on the constants.ts file with your galleryID.

 ## How to run this application